···

 Ground Yourself Before

 Arrive early.
-Slow breathing.
-Get into the present.
+Slow breathing, feet on the floor.

 Note What Went Well